durist/aws-terraform-ecs-demo/README.md

 # SSHing to bastion/EC2 nodes

+Create an amazon key pair and add the key name to **key_name** in vars.tf.

-Need to get IPs of ec2 nodes from console
+Need to get IPs of ec2 nodes from AWS console

 ## To get ip of bastion:
 `terraform output -module=bastion`